puppetlabs/puppet-docs/source/puppet/6.0/type.md

 _Providers_ implement the same resource type on different kinds of systems.
 They usually do this by calling out to external commands.

-Although Puppet will automatically select an appropriate default provider, you can override the default with the `provider` attribute.
+Although Puppet automatically selects an appropriate default provider, you can override the default with the `provider` attribute.
 (For example, `package` resources on Red Hat systems default to the `yum` provider, but you can specify `provider => gem` to install Ruby libraries with the `gem` command.)

 Providers often specify binaries that they require.
-Fully qualified binary paths indicate that the binary must exist at that specific path, and unqualified paths indicate that Puppet will search for the binary using the shell path.
+Fully qualified binary paths indicate that the binary must exist at that specific path, and unqualified paths indicate that Puppet searches for the binary using the shell path.

 ### Features